oslabs-beta/PerfSSR/README.md

 ## Examples

-To see examples of how to set up your app, we've included an sample app in the `examples` folder.
+To see examples of how to set up your app, we've included a sample app in the `examples` folder.

 ## Contributors